Motor Vehicle Injuries & Types of Pain Following an Accident

 Soft Tissue Injuries

-The extent of an injury can be very serious, although it is not always obvious immediately following a motor vehicle accident.
-Most injuries are likely to cause pain that gets worse over time, if not recognized or appropriately treated immediately after an accident.
-Depending on the nature of the injury, it can take days, weeks, or even months for pain symptoms to appear.
-Therefore, it’s advisable for accident victims to seek medical treatment for even the slightest discomfort or injury following a collision.
+The extent of a vehicle accident injury can be severe, even when it is not always apparent immediately following the accident.
+Often, an injury will cause pain that worsens over time when not appropriately treated.
+Therefore, accident victims should seek medical treatment for the slightest discomfort or injury following a collision.

 Abdominal pain or swelling.
-Large areas of deep purple bruising, dizziness, and fainting can be a result of internal bleeding which can remain undiscovered for several days.
+Large areas of deep purple bruising, dizziness, and fainting can be a result of internal bleeding, which can remain undiscovered for several days.

-Numbness.
 A loss of feeling in the arms and hands is often the result of a whiplash injury resulting from damage to the neck or spinal column.

 How to Help Avoid Motor Vehicle Injuries

 Avoid Distracted Driving.
 Anything that takes attention away from driving can be a distraction.
-Sending a text message, talking on a cell phone, and eating while driving are some obvious examples of distracted driving.
+Sending a text message, talking on a cell phone, and eating while driving are obvious examples of distracted driving.
 However, using a navigation system and adjusting the radio can be just as distracting.

 Drive a Safe Car.
 Driving a safe vehicle can go a long way toward helping prevent injury.
 Newer model cars have many advanced safety features.
 When buying a vehicle, consider the safety features.
-Consumer Reports has many useful tips about advanced car safety systems.
+Consumer Reports has many valuable tips about advanced car safety systems.